1ucif3r/Lumin/README.md

 ###### <p align="center"> Made with ❤️ By [**1ucif3r**](https://github.com/1ucif3r)

 ###### <p align="center">LUMIN is a advance collections of steganography tools designed to securely conceal sensitive information within images , videos & Other Files .
 It stands out in the realm of digital steganography by combining advanced encryption, compression, and a seeded Least Significant Bit (LSB) technique to provide a robust solution for embedding data undetectably.<p align="center">

+## Key Features

+- **Advanced Encryption**: Lumin's tools uses AES-256 encryption for the data, with a session key that is further encrypted using RSA public key cryptography.
+This two-tier encryption ensures that only the holder of the corresponding RSA private key can decrypt the hidden information, providing a high level of security.

+- **Compression**: Before encryption, the data is compressed using zlib to reduce its size.
+This not only makes the process more efficient but also helps in minimizing patterns that could be detected by steganalysis tools.

+- **Seeded LSB Steganography**: The tool employs a seeded random number generator to determine the pixel positions used for embedding the data.
+This approach scatters the hidden bits throughout the image, making it more resistant to detection by steganalysis tools like zsteg.

+- **File Name Storage**: SecretPixel stores the original filename of the hidden data within the image.
+This allows for the file to be extracted with its original name, providing additional convenience and maintaining file identity.

+- **Cross-Platform Compatibility**: Written in Python, SecretPixel is cross-platform and can be used on any system with Python installed.